 If heat is not your thing, you can still enjoy homemade sauce by growing sweet peppers in your salsa garden.
 There is no rule that salsa much be searing.

-You'll need 3 - 5 pepper plants, depending on how... spicy you like your salsa.
-Hot peppers tend to produce more fruits, but sweet peppers are usually larger in size.
+You'll need three to five pepper plants, depending on how spicy you like your salsa.
+Hot peppers tend to produce more fruits, but sweet peppers are usually larger.

 03 of 07

 Along with chile peppers, diced onions give salsa its zest.
 A mildly sweet red onion adds a nice balance of flavors, but any onion will do.
-In fact, you could substitute either scallions or shallots, if you prefer a slightly milder kick.
+You could substitute either scallions or shallots if you prefer a slightly milder kick.

 04 of 07

-Start off with at least 2 cilantro plants.
+Start with at least two cilantro plants.
 Although the plants will re-sprout, they will eventually go to seed, so you will need to keep re-planting and replacing them.Continue to 5 of 7 below.

 05 of 07

-Garlic chives make a nice, milder alternative to chopped garlic and chive plants readily re-sprout, so you... will need far fewer plants, only 2 or 3.
+Garlic chives make a nice, milder alternative to chopped garlic and chive plants readily re-sprout, so you will need far fewer plants, only two or three.
 You can also use garlic scapes, in mid-summer, while you're waiting for your garlic to mature.

 06 of 07